Helen A. Manville: Early life and education

 Helen Adelia Wood was born in New Berlin, New York, August 3, 1839.
 Her father was Col. Artemus Wood.
 She inherited literary talent from her mother, several members of whose family won local celebrity, and who were connected with the Carys, from whom Alice and Phebe were descended, and also the house of Douglas, whose distinguished representative was Stephen.

 Accompanying her father as Helen Wood, she removed to the West at an early day, and there she obtained her education.

 Career

 For many years, Manville's pen name was "Nellie A. Mann", under which she contributed to leading periodicals.
 Renouncing her pen name, she assumed her own, and in 1875, published a collection of her poems entitled, Heart Echoes, which contained a small portion of her verse, for she had been a voluminous writer.

 Style and themes

-The chief characteristics of her poetry are natural melody, smoothness of versification and exalted sentiment, the expression of a mind filled with refined and uplifting thoughts.
-Her spirituality was pronounced, and an abiding faith in a supreme wisdom, whose dictations proceed from infinite love, carried many a message of comfort to sorrowing hearts, and inspired strangers to become her grateful friends.
-This quality of sympathy and understanding of others' trials and sorrows is peculiar to her verse and to the earnest sincere womanliness of the woman herself.
+The chief characteristics of her poetry are natural melody, smoothness of versification and an exalted sentiment.
+She was spiritual and believed in a supreme wisdom of infinite love, emphasising sympathy and understanding of others' trials and sorrows.